syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Trendlines.md

 ![](Trendlines_images/Trendlines_img10.png)

-## Trendlines Legend
+## Trendlines legend

 To display the legend item for trendline, use the **Name** property.
-You can interact with the trendline legends similar to the series legends *(show/hide trendlines on legend click)*.
+You can interact with the trendline legends similar to the series legends, i.e. show/hide trendlines on legend click.

 {% highlight cshtml %}